samuelpmishLLNL/samuelpmishLLNL.github.io/_rocket_league/car_ball_interaction.md

 ---
 layout: page
-title: "How the Car and Ball Interact"
+title: "Ball Simulation: Bouncing Off Cars"
+image: hit_impulse.jpg
 ---

-This post aims to describe an accurate, quantitative description of the physics behind the collisions of Rocket League, so that players and bot developers might better understand what happens when the car and ball make contact.
+This post aims to describe an accurate model of the physics behind the collisions of Rocket League, so that players and bot developers might better understand precisely what happens when the car and ball make contact.
-It is my hope that this theory will allow bots to make more informed decisions about their shot selection, so we can finally say "Calculated." unironically!

-Although these notes are presented on this personal website, this work is a collaboration with Nevercast and tarehart (both members of the [RLBot community](https://www.rlbot.org)).
+Although these notes are presented on this personal website, this work was a collaboration with Nevercast and tarehart (both members of the [RLBot community](https://www.rlbot.org)).
 Additionally, I also want to express my thanks to Bakkes for developing [tools](https://www.bakkesmod.com) that greatly simplified the data collection process for this analysis.

 ## Hitboxes and Collision Detection